slackapi/java-slack-sdk/docs/guides/web-api-basics.md

   .text(":wave: Hi from a bot written in Java!"));
 ```

 I'm sure most people should agree the last one is the handiest and concise.
-We'll use this way for code snippets from here.
+We'll use this way for code snippets throughout the rest of this guide.

 ```java
 import com.slack.api.Slack;